Aldaviva/Unfucked/Unfucked/Readme.md

     IReadOnlyList<string> ro = new List<string> { "a", "b" }.AsReadOnly();
     ```

+### Exceptions
+- Get the chain of causes for an exception, which is a sequence of all of its inner exceptions, recursively.
+Excludes outermost exception.
+    ```cs
+    Exception e;
+    IEnumerable<Exception> causeChain = e.GetCauseChain();
+    // equivalent to [e.InnerException, e.InnerException.InnerException, ...]
+    ```
+- Get the chain of messages for an exception, which is a string of all of its inner messages, recursively.
+Includes outermost message.
+    ```cs
+    Exception e;
+    string messages = e.MessageChain(includeClassNames: true);
+    // like $"Exception: outer message; OtherExceptionClass: inner message; ..."
+    ```
+- Determine if an `IOException` was caused by a file already existing on Windows.
+    ```cs
+    try {
+        Stream file = new FileStream("filename", FileMode.CreateNew, FileAccess.Write);
+    } catch (IOException e) when (e.IsCausedByExistingWindowsFile()){
+        // filename already exists
+    }
+    ```
+    - This case is undetectable on Linux and Mac OS, so it always returns `false` there.

 ### Lazy
 - Easily dispose of lazy value without all the conditional and exception handling boilerplate
     ```cs